Javascript is not enabled.

 George Frey/Bloomberg via Getty Images

-It’s hard to turn on the TV, read the news or make it through a conversation without hearing about Ozempic and other drugs like it that belong to a class of medications known as glucagon-like peptide 1 (GLP-1) agonists.
+It’s hard to turn on the TV, read the news or make it through a conversation without hearing about Ozempic and other drugs like it that belong to a class of medications known as glucagon-like peptide-1 receptor agonists, or GLP-1s.

-These drugs — some federally approved for diabetes, some approved for weight management — have shot to superstar status for their weight loss effects.
+These drugs — some federally approved for diabetes, some approved for weight management, along with a few other health conditions — have shot to superstar status for their weight loss effects.
 In some cases, they’ve helped people shed about 20 percent of their body weight.
+Plus, research shows they can help prevent heart problems, lower the risk of worsening kidney disease, and aid sleep apnea – all health issues that can become more common with age.

 It’s no wonder that demand for them is through the roof.
 A December 2023 poll from the University of Michigan found that more than 60 percent of overweight adults ages 50 to 80 are interested in taking one.